abbeygirl/nzedb/Nntpproxy.md

 `sudo easy_install socketpool`

 Copy the sample config
-`cp /var/www/nZEDb/misc/update_scripts/python_scripts/lib/nntpproxy.conf.sample /var/www/nZEDb/misc/update_scripts/python_scripts/lib/nntpproxy.conf`
+`cp /var/www/nZEDb/misc/update/python/lib/nntpproxy.conf.sample /var/www/nZEDb/misc/update/python/lib/nntpproxy.conf`

-and make the nessasary changes
+and make the necessary changes
-`sudo nano /var/www/nZEDb/misc/update_scripts/python_scripts/lib/nntpproxy.conf`
+`sudo nano /var/www/nZEDb/misc/update/python/lib/nntpproxy.conf`

 If you intend to use more than one NNTP you will need to repeat the config steps creating a second config file nntpproxy_a.conf and ensure you use a different port (I suggest 9992)